Are Tennessee’s Children Learning to Read? Mayor Tim Burchett Asks the Question in Knoxville.

 ECF also offers the following district-level charts:

-You can also compare schools statewide by visiting our interactive charts of “3rd grade proficiency versus poverty” in reading.
+You can also compare schools in Tennessee and any other state by visiting our interactive charts of “3rd-grade reading proficiency versus poverty: http://education-consumers.

 After two years, Knox County third grade scores down despite $3 million literacy grant.
 Mayor Burchett again calls for improvement.